Few-Class Arena: A Benchmark for Efficient Selection of Vision Models and Dataset Difficulty Measurement: Introduction

 However, obtaining sub-models involves computationally expensive training and testing cycles since they need to be converged on each of the few-class subsets.
 By carefully studying and comparing the experiment and evaluation setup of these works in the literature, we observe that, how models scale down to \fcr~ is rarely studied.
 The lack of comprehensive benchmarks for \textit{few-class} research impedes both researchers and practitioners from quickly finding models that are the most efficient for their dataset size.
 To fill this need, we propose a new benchmark, \fca~ (\FCA~), with the goal of benchmarking vision models under few-class scenarios.
 To our best knowledge, \FCA~ is the first benchmark for such a purpose.

 We formally define \fcr~ as a scenario where the dataset has a limited number of classes.
 Real-world applications often comprise only a few number of classes (e.g. $N_{CL} < 10$ or $10\%$ classes of a dataset).
 Consequently, \fca~ refers to a benchmark to conduct research experiments to compare models in the \fcr~.
-This paper focuses on the image classification task, although \fcr~ can generalize to object detection and other visual tasks.
+This paper focuses on the image classification task, although \fcr~ can generalize to object detection \citep{mmdetection}, segmentation \citep{mmseg2020} and other visual tasks (described in the Appendix).

-\textbf{Statement of Contributions.} Four contributions are listed below: \begin{itemize}[itemsep=-1pt] \item To be best of our knowledge, we are the first to explore the problems in the \fcr~ and develop a benchmark tool \fca~ (\FCA~) to facilitate scientific research, analysis, and discovery for this range of classes. \item We introduce a scalable few-class data loading approach to automatically load images and labels in the \fcr~ from the full dataset, avoiding the need to duplicate data points for every additional few-class subset. \item We incorporate dataset similarity as an inverse difficulty measurement in \fca~ and propose a novel Silhouette-based similarity score named \sss~.
-By leveraging the visual feature extraction power of CLIP and DINOv2, we show that \sss~ is highly correlated with ResNet performance in the \fcr~ with Pearson coefficient scores $\geq 0.88$. \item We conduct extensive experiments that comprise ten models on ten datasets and 2-1000 numbers of classes on ImageNet, totalling 1591 training and testing runs.
+\textbf{Statement of Contributions.} Four contributions are listed below: \begin{itemize}[itemsep=-1pt] \item To the best of our knowledge, we are the first to explore the problems in the \fcr~ and develop a benchmark tool \fca~ (\FCA~) to facilitate scientific research, analysis, and discovery for this range of classes. \item We introduce a scalable few-class data loading approach to automatically load images and labels in the \fcr~ from the full dataset, avoiding the need to duplicate data points for every additional few-class subset. \item We incorporate dataset similarity as an inverse difficulty measurement in \fca~ and propose a novel Silhouette-Based Similarity Score named \sss~.
+By leveraging the visual feature extraction power of CLIP and DINOv2, we show that \sss~ is highly correlated with ResNet performance in the \fcr~ with high Pearson coefficient scores $\geq 0.88$. \item We conduct extensive experiments that comprise ten models on ten datasets and 2-1000 numbers of classes on ImageNet, totalling 1591 training and testing runs.
 In-depth analyses on this large body of testing reveal new insights in the \fcr~. \end{itemize}